themesberg/flowbite/content/getting-started/introduction.md

 Check out the Flask integration guide with Tailwind CSS and Flowbite to set up all technologies and start developing with a micro framework combined with the UI components from Flowbite.

 Learn how to <a href="{{< ref "getting-started/flask" >}}">install Tailwind CSS and Flowbite with Flask</a>.

-## Pro version

-If you want to take your Tailwind development workflow to the next level you can check out the [pro version of Flowbite]({{< param homepage >}}/pro/) which includes fully coded pages and layouts for application, marketing, and e-commerce user interfaces.

 ## Licensing